LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

     return (long)n*(n+1)/2;

-You can try example ``sum_to_n_long_quick.cs`` to finally get a result that is dependably fast and correct.
+You can try example :repsrc:`sum_to_n_long_quick/sum_to_n_long_quick.cs` to finally get a result that is dependably fast and correct.

 Important lessons from this humble summation problem:

 - *Working* and being *efficient* are two different things in general.

 - *Math* operations and C# operations are not always the same.
-  Knowing this in theory is not the same as remembering it in practice.
+  Knowing this in theory is not the same as remembering it in practice!